+There are many fun things to do in Saint Augustine.
 In the Historic District, you will find many museums and attractions to learn more about the history of the area.
 The Colonial Quarter is a great place to start and is like a big open air museum.
 It has four different sections based on different periods where you can experience and see things from that period of time.
 Entry includes a tour which is worth taking.

 Another must visit place is the Castillo de San Marcos National Monument.
 It is a Spanish fort built in the late 1600s.
 It is located next to the historic district.
 There is a museum and canon firing.